k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Click for more information about <a href="/articles/TDM/tdm_overview/03_business_entity_overview.md">TDM business entities</a> and how to <a href="/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md">support a hierarchy</a> when implementing the LUs.</p>
 </td>
 <td valign="top" width="400pxl">
 <p>A record must be added to this table for each parent-child relationship.
-The parent_lu field must be populated with the name of the parent lu and child_lu field must be populated with the name of the child LU.</p>
+The parent_lu field must be populated with the name of the parent LU and child_lu field must be populated with the name of the child LU.</p>
 <p>Both SQLs populated in child_lu_eid_sql and child_lu_tar_eid_Sql fields must run on the parent LU and get the source and target child IDs for each parent ID.</p>
 <p><strong>Example:</strong><u><br /></u>Customer LU is the parent of the Orders LU. <br />ChildLink of the Customer LU must be populated as follows:</p>
 <ul>